vuestorefront/vue-storefront/packages/docs/integrate/custom-integration.md

 };
 ```

-In this example, the configuration will only contain `baseURL`.
-However, if your integration requires passing some sensitive credentials (like tokens or API keys), this is the right place to put them.
+In this example, the configuration only contains the `baseURL` property.
+However, if your integration requires sensitive credentials (like tokens or API keys), this is the right place to put them.

-You might be wondering about the `location` part of the above configuration, and you are right - it refrences a file that does not exist yet.
-Do not worry.
-You're going to create it in the next step.
+You might be wondering about the `location` part of the configuration since it references a file that doesn't exist yet.
+That location will be the `jsonplaceholder` integration's API client. let's set that up now.

 ## Creating an API client

-Your integration will need an API client to communicate with the 3rd party.
+Your integration needs an API client to communicate with third party APIs.
 For most services, you would use a client provided by their SDKs.
 This is what Vue Storefront does for the majority of our integrations (e.g. [Contentstack](https://www.contentstack.com/docs/developers/javascript-browser/api-reference/)).

-For [JSON Placeholder Free Fake API](https://jsonplaceholder.typicode.com/), we're simply going to create a dedicated [axios](https://github.com/axios/axios) instance.
-Let’s start with adding the missing `index.server.js` file in `/integrations/jsonplaceholder/src`.
+For the JSON Placeholder Free Fake API, we're going to create a dedicated [axios](https://github.com/axios/axios) instance.
+Let’s start with adding an `index.server.js` file in `/integrations/jsonplaceholder/src`.

 ```jsx
 // integrations/jsonplaceholder/src/index.server.js